 Once the bureau receives your dispute, they’re required to investigate your dispute and remove the error from your credit report if it is determined that the information being disputed is indeed inaccurate.

 Next Steps: Dispute It Again With New Information

-3 Places to Contact When Registering a Complaint
+Points of Contact When Registering a Complaint

 When to Let a Credit Report Error Slide